logicly-au/pmhc-mds-spec/type/atsi-status.rst

+**9 - Not stated/inadequately described**

-Code 9 is not to be available as a valid answer to the questions but is intended for use:
+  Not to be available as a valid answer to the questions but is intended for use:

   - Primarily when importing data from other data collections that do not